-The below applies to both $\S 6.5.5.5$ Setting a New PIN and $\S 6.5.5.6$ Changing existing PIN:
+The below applies to both § 6.5.5.5 Setting a New PIN and § 6.5.5.6 Changing existing PIN:

 An arbitrary Unicode character corresponds to one or more Unicode code points.
-While the platform enforces a user visible limit of at least four Unicode characters for the PIN length (e.g., by counting grapheme clusters), this results in
+While the platform enforces a user visible limit of at least four Unicode characters for the PIN length (e.g., by counting grapheme clusters), this results is actually collecting at the very minimum four Unicode code points, and perhaps (many) more, depending on the scr employed.

-- 1. The platform collects the new PIN ( newPinUnicode ) from the user as Unicode characters in Normalization Form C . - 2.
+- 1. The platform collects the new PIN (newPinUnicode) from the user as Unicode characters in Normalization Form C . - 2.
 Let platformCollectedPinLengthInCodePoints be the length in code points of newPinUnicode after normalization is applied. - 1.
 If the minPINLength member of the authenticatorGetInfo response is absent, then let platformMinPINLengthInCodePoints be 4.
 (The default minimum value) - 2.
 Else let platformMinPINLengthInCodePoints be the value of the minPINLength member of the authenticatorGetInfo response. - 3.
 If platformCollectedPinLengthInCodePoints is less than platformMinPINLengthInCodePoints then the platform SHOULD display a "PIN too short" error message to the user. - 4.
 Let "newPin" be the UTF-8 representation of newPinUnicode. - 5.
 If the byte length of "newPin" is greater than the max UTF-8 representation limit of 63 bytes, then the platform SHOULD display a "PIN too long" error message to the user.